pedrohtg/weasel/README.md

-# Learning to Segment Medical Images from Few-Shot Sparse Labels - WeaSeL
+# Weakly Supervised Few-Shot Segmentation Via Meta-Learning - WeaSeL/ProtoSeg
 WeaSeL (Weakly-supervised Segmentation Learning), is a method for few-shot semantic segmentation from sparse labels.
+This repository included the implementation of the WeaSeL method and the ProtoSeg method.

+_We also included our implementation of the Guided Networks._

 The paper where this method is presented was published in __

 This is a **Pytorch** implementation.